EC327-Fall2022/pa4-alberttzhao/README.md

 When a trainer appraoches a wildpokemon (at the same location):
 - wildpokemon will start to follow the trainer
 - trainer's display code will turn to a lower case t
+     - However, on the grid, it will only display W even if a wildpokemon is following a trainer.
+     - So for example, when wildpokmeon W1 starts to follow trainer T1, instead of displaying * on the grid, it will just display W1.
 - every time the trainer moves, it's health will decrease by wildpokemon's attack value, instead of the usual 1.
     - for example:
         if a wildpokemon has an attack value of 3.
 Everytime time trainer takes a step while followed by the wildpokemon, it's health will be reduced by 3.